-Best Feature: 'Noise Maker for God' (Rev. Johsua Daimoi's installation as the first National Executive Secretary of the newly independent Bible Society of Papua New Guinea in the year of independence for PNG).
+Best Feature: 'Noise Maker for God' (Rev. Joshua Daimoi's installation as the first National Executive Secretary of the newly independent Bible Society of Papua New Guinea in the year of independence for PNG).

-I recognised quite a few names among the authors, including some who continued to be actively involved in Christian media and wider service well into the 2000s.
+I recognised quite a few names among the authors and also ARPA members, including some who continued to be actively involved in Christian media and wider service well into the 2000s.
 You may know or have heard of some of the awardees and publications as well?